 - a program that promotes Brisbane as a destination and credits Brisbane City Council in end credits

-- students at school, TAFE, university or those undertaking an approve course
+- students at school, TAFE, university or those undertaking an approve course.

-When a fee is charged, the fee is $695.90 (including GST) in 2018-19 financial year.
 Fees are not payable at the time of submitting the application, but will be invoiced before the permit is issued.
 When invoiced, you can make payment online or at one of Council's Regional Business Centres.

 The fee is a one-off fee for each new production that provides access to approved Council assets for the duration of filming.
 Where appropriate, a performance bond may be required and Council may negotiate an appropriate fee for direct use of Council assets, including but not limited to: